jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 ### Comparing Kaplan and USMLE-Rx

-* Kaplan has a terrible interface (Flash) and even worse iOS app
-* Rx has an excellent, smooth web interface (HTML)
-* hard to say which is better
+* It's hard to say which is better
   * Kaplan has very thorough (better) explanations, but often too detailed.
     That said, if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
 Use it as a way to learn FA and then move on to UWorld.
+* User interface: Rx is a clear winner
+  * Rx has an excellent, smooth web interface (HTML), poor iOS app
+  * Kaplan has a terrible interface (Flash) and even worse iOS app

 ### [First Aid USMLE Step Question book](http://www.amazon.com/First-USMLE-Step-Third-Edition/dp/0071744029)